kjenney/extreme-android-launcher/README.md

 This is a script I created whil trying to unit test my apps.

-This will work on any system with Bash 4.
+This will work on any system with Bash 4 and Android SDK (Current Version).
+I'm constantly running tests and updating my SDK so I'll fix any issues as I see them with newer SDK versions.

 Feel free to add feature requests and/or suggestions.